jordisalvatella25/Undergraduate-Thesis-in-Physics/README.md

 The goals are:
 - Explore the GGH model by building and analyzing standard models provided in the official CompuCell3D documentation, as well as several variations of them to deepen understanding.
-- Develop a three-dimensional simulation to model cell contact dependent growth and division within a material and study its behaviour under different parameter configurations.
+- Develop a three-dimensional simulation to model cell contact-dependent growth and division within a material and study its behaviour under different parameter configurations.

 ## **Repository structure**